stella-yc/arachnid-land/src/pages/blog/2019-01-18-an-arachnid-fight-club-proves-that-tarantulas-are-good-neighbors.md

 - - -

+_This piece is based on the paper "Predatory interactions between Centruroides scorpions and the tarantula Brachypelma vagans," by Ariane Dor, Sophie Calme, and Yenn Henaut, and published in the Journal of Arachnology in 2011.
+You can access it for free via _[_ResearchGate_](https://www.researchgate.net/profile/Sophie_Calme/publication/233402026_Predatory_interactions_between_Centruroides_scorpions_and_the_tarantula_Brachypelma_vagans/links/09e4150a4318593bdc000000.pdf)_._

 _I would like to thank Ariane Dor and Yann Henaut for answering my various questions about this research, despite all the years since the study.
 Yann’s responses were translated from Spanish by myself._

 _I first posted an_ [_early version of this piece_](https://www.reddit.com/r/spiders/comments/ac5ddc/rspiders_journal_club_01_no_items_arachnids_only/) _on the /r/spiders Subreddit as part of a monthly event where I share new research on arachnids._